 11. Muriwai Beach

 Muriwai Beach boasts an impressive 47 kilometers (29 miles) of black sand beach.
 It’s a popular surf destination and seeing as it’s just a 30 minute drive from Auckland, it’s very popular with holidaying Aucklanders.
+In fact, a day trip here is often considered one of the best things to do in Auckland.

 See the huge Gannet colony (sea birds) on the cliffs here.
 For something a little more active, walk the Muriwai Beach Loop track which should take about 90 minutes and of course go surfing.